UNISvalbard/Geo-SfM/content/lessons/tutorial/tutorial.md

 ```

+#### Control points

+If desired, control points can be added at this stage, according to the procedure outlined in [the ground control point tutorial](#georeferencing:tutorial).

 #### Disabling position data

-If you have a problem aligning photos, it might be because of their location data.
+If you have a problem aligning photos, or solely want to rely on the positioning data of control points, it might be because of their location data.
-Go to the *Reference* panel, select all photos, then toggle off the location data.
+Go to the *Reference* panel, select all photos, then toggle off the location data for all photos whose positions should not be included in the next steps.

 ```{figure} assets/deselect_coordinates.gif
 :name: deselect_coordinates